jasmineirx/R_for_pharmacometricians/README.md

 - keep your eyes open! -- We'll illustrate a lot of syntax and concepts by example
 - try to guess what the syntax means in cases we haven't yet seen that syntax
 - play with it and try variations and try to break it and see what happens
-- tell us if something interesting happens as you experiment, or post a comment in the chat room
+- tell us if something interesting happens as you experiment
 - ask questions!!

 If you find yourself not following everything, that's ok.
 You may miss some details, but try to follow the basics and the big picture.